Mon – Sun: 24/7 Plumbing

 If the rainwater cannot be adequately vacated from a rooftop, it will seep into your home’s fascia and compromise the integrity of your roof.
 Over time, this will result in spots of water and mould showing up on your ceiling.

-The problem appears during the winters when stagnant water freezes, creating more of a clog in your gutter and exacerbating the problem.
+The issue becomes evident in winter when stagnant water freezes, worsening the clog in your gutter and making the problem more severe.

 Other Consequences Of Clogged Gutters